arlogy/nvc/README.md

 [FSM Designer](https://github.com/evanw/fsm/) created back in 2010.
 His project is MIT-covered too.
-The main difference with nvc is that the latter is customizable and ready to use in your own projects, including key changes recorded in the [changelog](CHANGELOG.md), especially for the first published version.
+The main difference with nvc is that the latter is customizable and ready to use in your own projects, including key changes recorded in the [changelog](CHANGELOG.md), especially for version 0.9.0.

 A short documentation and practical examples are available [here](doc).